qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 .. index::
   triple: vector layers; features; attributes

-Retrieving informations about attributes
+Retrieving information about attributes
 ========================================

-You can retrieve informations about the fields associated with a vector layer by calling :func:`pendingFields` on a :class:`QgsVectorLayer` instance::
+You can retrieve information about the fields associated with a vector layer by calling :func:`pendingFields` on a :class:`QgsVectorLayer` instance::

     # "layer" is a QgsVectorLayer instance